mathjax/MathJax/mathjax/docs/rst/installation.rst

 and make sure the permissions allow the server to read this file.
-(The file's name starts with a period, which causes it to be an "invisible" file on unix-based operating systems.
+(The file's name starts with a period, which causes it to be an "invisible" file on UNIX-based operating systems.
 Some systems, particularly graphic user interfaces, may not allow you to create such files, so you might need to use the command-line interface to accomplish this.)